Kaitiaki Rawhi Whakaaturanga

 Useful experience for zookeepers includes:

-- work (paid or voluntary) at a zoo or wildlife park
+- work at a zoo or wildlife park

-- work (paid or voluntary) for the Department of Conservation
+- work or work experience for the Department of Conservation

-Zookeepers need to be reasonably fit and healthy.
+Zookeepers need to be reasonably fit, healthy and strong.

 Find out more about training